• Skip to primary navigation

 Food Processors are designed for…

-For a hand making pesto, to crush ice or make breadcrumbs then the blades of a food processor may be a better option.
-They are perfect to chop veggies, shred cheese or get that hummus texture perfect.
+For hand making pesto, to crushing ice or make bread crumbs then the blades of a food processor may be a better option.
+They are perfect to chop food, veggies, shred cheese or get that hummus texture perfect turning anything in to mince meat.

 For assistance with batters, dough, and whisking cream or eggs the stand mixer is the way to go.
 The arm of the mixer moves in a circular motion alongside the spinning attachment so the mixture is gently folded and aerated as time progresses.